IBE160/SG-KI-Krigerne/docs/prd.md

 _The Himolde Study Friend delivers significant value by solving student frustration due to fragmented course information, saving time for both students and university staff, ensuring information accuracy, and modernizing the university's digital student support services.
 Its core value proposition lies in providing instant, accurate, and easily accessible answers to common course-related queries via a natural language interface._

 _Created through collaborative discovery between BIP and AI facilitator._

+---

+## References

+The development of this Product Requirements Document has been informed by the following supporting documents and research:

+*   **Product Brief: Himolde Study Friend (`product-brief.md`):** The foundational document outlining the initial problem, solution, users, and scope.
+*   **Brainstorming Session Results (`brainstorming-session-results-2025-11-13.md`):** Detailed outputs from brainstorming sessions utilizing techniques like Six Thinking Hats and Question Storming, providing insights into user problems, benefits, risks, and potential solutions.
+*   **SCAMPER Analysis (`SCAMPER_ANALYSIS.md`):** A brainstorming document that applied the SCAMPER technique to explore innovative ideas, potential improvements, and alternative approaches for the Himolde Study Friend.
+*   **Research Report: How University Students Search for Course Information (`research-user-2025-11-13.md`):** User research findings detailing student search behaviors, frustrations, and critical insights into the fragmented information landscape.